cristianovitorino/figwrapper/README.md

 Convenience.
 Figwrapper offers improvement over the generated nativefier files, transforms it into a full, proper Linux application, allows for a quicker workflow due to it's full Linux integration, with proper Linux standard file system paths, system-wide icon and executable binary, proper .desktop.
 You can manipulate it the way you want through terminal commands, scripts, dmenu/rofi calls, etc and with your WM of choice as well.
 A systray funcionality/icon is also possible, but currently there is no feature planned for it, therefore it's disabled by default.

+It behaves exactly as if you had installed it through your distro's package manager.

 <p align="center">
     <img src="https://raw.githubusercontent.com/cristianovitorino/figwrapper/master/Images/screenshot.png"
     alt="screenshot"/>